a Yorkshire lady of renown.

 The fairer sex fell under her spell.

-Dapper and bright,
+Dapper and bright, she held them tight,

 Handsome Anne seduced them well...